tomjhou/LIFconverter/README.md

 ## CREATING EXE FILE FROM PYTHON:

-If you want to create a standalone executable (for Windows or Mac), you can do the following:
+If you want to create a standalone executable (for Windows or Mac), first install auto-py-to-exe:

-Install auto-py-to-exe with:

     pip install auto-py-to-exe

 You must install auto-py-to-exe in the SAME python environment that you will eventually run it in, e.g. don't install under anaconda if you intend to run from Windows command prompt.
-Actually, anaconda is NOT recommended as th .exe file will be about 4 times bigger (>200MB instead of 60MB).
+Actually, anaconda is NOT recommended as the .exe file will be about 4 times bigger (>200MB instead of 60MB).

-You then have to find the .exe file which will be in the Scripts folder of the python installation.
+This creates an .exe file in the Scripts folder of the python installation.
 For example, under anaconda, it might be here:

     C:/Users/TomJhou/anaconda3/Scripts/auto-py-to-exe.exe

-(but I don't recommend that) or if installing under the system Python, try something like this:
+(but I don't recommend that) or if installing under system Python, it will be somewhere like this:

     C:/Users/TomJhou/AppData/Local/Packages/PythonSoftwareFoundation_Python3.8_qbz5n2.../LocalCache/local-packages/Python38/Scripts